Cookie Preferences

 4. Prioritize Active Practice: Your timetable must be output-focused.
 Block out specific, non-negotiable slots for MCQ practice and full-length mock exams.

-5. Leverage the LexIQ Study Planner: This intelligent tool can help you create a dynamic and personalized revision schedule that adapts to your performance, flagging areas where you are weak and suggesting topics for review, ensuring you stay on track to meet your goals.
+5. Leverage the LexIQ Law Tutor Study Planner: This intelligent tool can help you create a dynamic and personalized revision schedule that adapts to your performance, flagging areas where you are weak and suggesting topics for review, ensuring you stay on track to meet your goals.

 Avoiding the Common Pitfalls